jlgore/architect-labs/minecraft-ecs/README.md

 - **Cost Optimization**:
   - ECS Fargate: The container will only run when needed
-  - EFS: Only used for persistent data storage
+  - Local storage: Used for temporary data (data will be lost when container stops)
   - Consider stopping the ECS service when not actively using the server

 - **Performance Considerations**: